AIDELabAZ/LSMS-ISA_data_handbook/README.md

    You must first run the "project.do" file at the start of every session working with the "nigeria_handbook.do" file.

    To generate a chapter in the guide open the "nigeria_handbook.do" and in the "build handbook section" edit and remove the `*` in front of the chapter file path.
-For instance to generate the chapter on constructing the area you must remove the star `*` infront of   ```sh "$hndk/wave_2/area_construct", docx   ``` then run "nigeria_handbook.do" to produce the chapter.
+For instance to generate the chapter on constructing the area you must remove the star `*` infront of   ``` markstat using "$hndk/wave_2/area_construct", docx   ``` then run "nigeria_handbook.do" to produce the chapter.

    Only one chapter may be generated during each run of "nigeria_handbook.do", so you must replace `*` on any chapter file paths which are not in use.